bram-exe/PSCAD-Hypersim-Data-Center-Modeling/README.md

 automatic generation control (AGC) loop — so the two cases can be compared directly.

+*This study is done under the supervision of Dr. Timothy Hansen and Dr. Zongjie Wang, apart of the [Grid Modernization Initiative](https://energy.colostate.edu/grid-modernization-initiative/) at Colorado State University*

+## New to Power Systems Concepts?
+No Problem!

+**If you are already familiar with power systems, feel free to skip straight to the [System Model](#system-model) section.**

+If you are new to power systems engineering, looking at control block diagrams can feel overwhelming.
+Personally, if I saw this page a few months ago most of it would have gone way over my head.
+Much of it is still new to me, so I wanted to make a section for those new to the world of power systems (like myself)  This section breaks down the core physics and jargon used in this simulation model into plain English.

+---

+### The Grid Analogy: The Spinning Flywheel
+Think of the entire power grid as a massive, heavy, spinning flywheel.
+* **The Power Plants** (hydro, steam, gas turbines) are teams of people constantly pushing the flywheel to keep it spinning at exactly **60 Rotations Per Second (60 Hz)**.
+* **The Loads** (houses, factories, and our **AI Data Center**) act like friction or brakes pushing against the flywheel.

+When a massive data center suddenly starts a heavy AI training model, it's like slamming a brake onto that spinning flywheel.
+The flywheel will instantly begin to slow down.
+How fast it slows down, and how the grid recovers, is governed by a fundamental formula called the **Swing Equation**.

+---

+### Understanding the Swing Equation

+In its simplest form, the **Swing Equation** is just Newton's Second Law ($F = ma$) rewritten for a rotating electrical grid:

+$$M \left(\frac{d\omega}{dt}\right) = \Delta P - D\omega$$

+Where:
+* $\frac{d\omega}{dt}$ (**RoCoF**): How fast the grid's speed/frequency is changing right now.
+* $M$ (**Inertia**): How heavy and hard-to-move the spinning grid is.
+* $\Delta P$ (**Power Imbalance**): The difference between power being generated and power being consumed ($P_{mechanical} - P_{electrical}$).
+* $D\omega$ (**Damping**): The grid's natural ability to resist speed changes.

+#### Moving from Math to Simulation Blocks
+To build this in a simulation tool like PSCAD or Hypersim, we need an **Integrator block** (which turns an acceleration/rate of change into a final speed/frequency).
+To do that, we rearrange the equation to isolate the rate of change ($\frac{d\omega}{dt}$):

+$$\left(\frac{d\omega}{dt}\right) = \frac{1}{M}(\Delta P - D\omega)$$

+In the simulation's **Swing Equation block**, this math is converted directly into a loop:
+1. We take our power imbalance ($\Delta P$) and subtract the damping effect ($D\omega$).
+2. We pass it through a Gain block of $\frac{1}{M}$ to calculate the acceleration.
+3. We pass that acceleration through an Integrator block ($\frac{1}{s}$) to output the real-time **Frequency Deviation ($\omega$)**.

+---
+### Restoring grid balance: Governors and AGC

+The swing equation models the problem, we need two components to help respond to that problem.

+1. The Governor: The Local Reflex (Primary Control) The governor is a local, mechanical or digital throttle attached directly to each individual power plant turbine.
+Its job is to react **instantly** (within milliseconds to seconds) to any sudden change in grid speed.

+* **How it works:** Imagine you are driving a car on cruise control and you suddenly hit a steep hill.
+The car naturally begins to slow down.
+The cruise control instantly senses this speed drop and injects more fuel into the engine to stabilize your speed.
+That is exactly what a governor does.
+When the data center turns on and grid frequency drops, the governor senses the slowdown and opens up the steam or gas valves to inject more power.
+* **The Limitation (Steady-State Error):** Governors are designed with "Droop" (the `R` value in our model).
+Because of this, a governor **stops the bleeding, but it doesn't heal the wound.** It will stabilize the frequency so it stops dropping, but it will leave the frequency floating at a slightly lower level (e.g., 59.86 Hz instead of 60.00 Hz).
+To get back to exactly 60.00 Hz, we need the next layer of defense.

+2. Automatic Generation Control (AGC): The Central Brain (Secondary Control) AGC is a centralized, computerized brain operated by the grid's main control center.
+While governors act locally and instantly, AGC acts globally and more slowly (operating over a horizon of 10 to 30 seconds).

+* **How it works:** Going back to the car analogy: your cruise control stabilized the car on the hill, but maybe it settled at 58 mph instead of your target 60 mph.
+AGC is like you manually tapping the "Resume/Accelerate" button a few times to force the cruise control setpoint back up until the speedometer reads exactly 60 mph.
+* **In the Grid:** The AGC system constantly monitors the entire grid's frequency error.
+If it sees that the governors have stabilized the grid at 59.86 Hz, the AGC system sends a digital signal to multiple power plants across the network, telling them: *"Hey, adjust your baseline power up by 2%."* This wipes out the steady-state error and pulls the frequency line all the way back up to a perfect 60.00 Hz.

+---
+### The Power Grid Glossary

+When analyzing the graphs and parameters in this repository, you will encounter several industry-specific terms.
+Here is what they actually mean:

+#### 1. Per-Unit System (`pu`)
+* **What it is:** A method of normalizing values so different sizes of equipment can be easily compared.
+* **Why we use it:** Instead of calculating raw numbers like "250,000,000 Watts" inside a "5,000,000,000 Watt" grid, we establish a **Base Power (5 GW)**.
+* **Example:** The 5 GW grid base is equal to `1.0 pu`.
+Therefore, a 250 MW data center load is simply represented as `0.05 pu` ($250\text{ MW} / 5000\text{ MW}$).
+It keeps the math clean and universal.

+#### 2. Inertia Constant (`H` and `M`)
+* **What it is:** $H$ is the Inertia Constant (measured in seconds).
+It represents how many seconds a generator can supply its rated power using *purely* the kinetic energy stored in its heavy spinning rotor.
+* **What $M$ is:** $M$ is the angular momentum, mathematically defined as $M = 2H$.
+* **Significance:** If a grid has high inertia ($H = 5$), the frequency drops very slowly when a load hits, giving the grid operators time to react.
+If a grid has low inertia (like a grid with mostly solar and wind, which have no heavy spinning parts), the frequency will crash incredibly fast.

+#### 3. RoCoF (Rate of Change of Frequency)
+* **What it is:** The derivative of frequency over time ($\frac{df}{dt}$), measured in Hz per second.
+* **Significance:** This is the slope of the frequency line.
+If RoCoF is too high, protective relays on the grid will panic and trip offline to protect equipment, potentially causing widespread blackouts.

+#### 4. Governor Droop Gain (`R`)
+* **What it is:** The "throttle sensitivity" of a generator.
+Droop is a percentage that determines how much a generator will open its fuel/steam valves in response to a drop in frequency.
+* **Why it's configured as $-1/R$:** In a control loop, a standard $5\%$ droop means $R = 0.05$.
+In the diagram, this is inverted as a gain block of $\frac{-1}{0.05} = -20$.
+This ensures that as frequency drops ($-\omega$), the governor injects a massive positive boost ($+$) of power to stabilize the system.

+#### 5. Governor Time Constant (`Tg`)
+* **What it is:** The physical reaction delay of the generator's governor mechanism (measured in seconds).
+* **Significance:** It dictates how long it takes for physical valves to open and mechanisms to respond after detecting a frequency drop.
+A small $T_g$ (e.g., 0.05s) mimics highly responsive assets like batteries, while a larger $T_g$ (e.g., 1.0s to 5.0s) mimics massive thermal power plants.

 ## System model

 The core is a single-machine equivalent of the bulk power system, built from